danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

 `fuzzymatching=`|true\|false|0..1|If true fuzzy matching is applied to PatientName attribute.
 It will do a prefix word match of any name part inside PatientName value.

 #### Search Parameters
-We support searching on below attributes and searh type.
+We support searching on below attributes and search type.

 - Studies:
     - StudyInstanceUID